 In the private sector in 2010, the voivodships belonging to group I were characterized by the highest level of net profit of enterprises and the highest share of the number of enterprises reporting a net profit in the total number of enterprises.
-Group II included voivodeships with the lowest share of the number of enterprises reporting a net profit in the total number of enterprises.
-On the other hand, the voivodships belonging to group III included those for which the cost level index was the highest with the lowest values: net profit, gross sales profitability index and 2nd degree financial liquidity index.
+Group II included voivodeships with the lowest share of the number of enterprises reporting a net profit in the total number of enterprises reporting to group III included those for which the cost level index was the highest with the lowest values: net profit, gross sales profitability index and 2nd degree financial liquidity index.